 So your sensor intervals and sync intervals should work hand-in-hand.
 Keep in mind that HAAst's internal sensors run at 0.5 second intervals, but external sensors (which you define) can run anywhere from seconds to hours apart.
-If you are only using internal sensors then synchronization no less than 15 seconds apart is usually sufficient.
+If you are only using internal sensors then synchronization no less than 15 seconds apart is usually sufficient (but 15 seconds is unusually low/short).
 If you are using external sensors then set your synchronization intervals to no less than 1/2 the sensor interval time.
 As well, set your sync intervals to non-multiples of one another; for example, 1,2,4 seconds intervals are sub-optimal (as syncs will overlap), while 2,5,7 second intervals are better (less chance of sync overlap).

 As well, set your synchronization intervals to match the value of the file/data being synchronized.
 For example, it doesn't make sense to synchronize a MySQL database every 10 seconds if it only holds configuration data that might be changed once per day.

 Your interval settings need to balance the benefit of keeping both peers in sync quickly, with avoiding cluster failure in the event of file corruption.
 There are of course exceptions to every rule, but the above should serve as a guideline.